Our National Plan for Conservation

 Biodiversity conservation cannot be achieved with the efforts of one agency alone.
 A holistic approach has been adopted where the input of various public sector agencies and nature groups have been taken into consideration in the preparation of this document.
 The master plan also fulfils our regional and international commitments, primarily the Convention on Biological Diversity (CBD).

-NParks is currently developing more specific targets based on the CBD Strategic Plan and the Aichi Targets for 2011-2020.
+NParks updated the NBSAP in May 2019 based on the CBD Strategic Plan and the Aichi Targets for 2011-2020.
 This would enable better tracking of Singapore’s biodiversity conservation efforts which would also support the achievements of the global targets.

 The National Biodiversity Strategy and Action Plan (NBSAP) is administered by the National Biodiversity Centre (NBC), the full functions of which are set out here.